-Impacts to electric utility services would be expected to the same as Alternative 1.
-Net changes in long-term demand would be anticipated to be minimal and within the capacity of the electrical service on Base.
+Impacts to electric utility services are expected to the same as Alternative 1.
+Net changes in long-term demand are anticipated to be minimal and within the capacity of the electrical service on Base.

-There would be no expected impacts to natural gas utilities due to the system's excellent condition and capacity to meet current and future demands.
+There are no expected impacts to natural gas utilities due to the system's excellent condition and capacity to meet current and future demands.

-Alternative 3 would have the same short-term, negligible impacts to the potable water supply as Alternative 1 and changes in demand would be minimal.
+Alternative 3 has the same short-term, negligible impacts to the potable water supply as Alternative 1 and changes in demand would be minimal.
 The potable water supply system has the capacity required to meet new demands.

-The potential impacts to the sanitary/wastewater system under Alternative 3 would be the same as Alternative 1.
-There would be no additional projects under Alternative 3 specific to the sanitary sewer system.
+The potential impacts to the sanitary/wastewater system under Alternative 3 are the same as Alternative 1.
+There are no additional projects under Alternative 3 specific to the sanitary sewer system.